SchoolOfCode/final-project_front-end-untrodden/README.md

 Untrodden is the result of the Final project set during the School of Code Bootcamp.
 We were given four weeks to come up with a working product that met the criteria specified in the project brief.

-We were given a very open project brief which was to "solve a real world problem and put users at the center of the project".
+The project brief which was to solve a real world problem and put users at the center of the project.

 # Our App and it's Features